redoPop/dq/README.md

 # q & dq [![Build Status](https://travis-ci.org/redoPop/dq.svg?branch=master)](https://travis-ci.org/redoPop/dq)

-Inline script tags are handy for selectively calling external JavaScript modules, and for passing data to them:
+Inline JS is handy for selectively calling external modules and passing data from the page:

 ```html
 <script>myModule.init({ modelId: 42, modelName: 'Ford Prefect' })</script>
 ```

-When JS modules are loaded _asynchronously,_ this approach can't be used because the browser could encounter the inline script before the module has loaded.
+This approach can't be used with asynchronously loaded modules because the browser could encounter the inline script before the module has loaded.

-dq is a tiny pattern and library that solves this problem by _queuing_ inline JS calls until external scripts are ready:
+**q & dq is a tiny pattern and library that solves this problem by _queuing_ inline JS until external scripts are ready:**

 ```html
 <script>q('myModule.init', { modelId: 42, modelName: 'Ford Prefect' })</script>